Recipe inspired by the book “Like Water for Chocolate” by Laura Esquivel

 “Tita thought of the many times she had germinated kernels or seeds of rice, beans, or alfalfa, without giving any thought to how it felt for them to grow and change form so radically.
 Now she admired the way they opened their skin and allowed the water to penetrate them fully, until they were split asunder to make way for new life.
 She imagined the pride they felt as the tip of the first root emerged from inside of them, the humility with which they accepted the loss of their previous form, the bravery with which they showed the world their new leaves.”

 As Tita mixed the sweet and tangy grapefruit juice and oil together, she absentmindedly felt her hand caressing her belly.
 She could not help but ponder on the connection between the hearth and kitchen and why she always felt so comfortable in that tile encompassed heart of the home.
-Maybe one day she would be sharing her prowess in the kitchen with daughter of her own, one that would never be chained to taking care of Tita as her own mother had forced upon her.
+Maybe one day she would be sharing her prowess in the kitchen with a daughter of her own, one that would never be chained to taking care of Tita as her own mother had forced upon her.
 With one last mix of the spoon and one more pat of the belly, Tita walked out to bring her family the splendid Christmas lima beans with a small smile of contentment on her lovely face.

 Christmas Lima Bean Salad

-- 2 cups Christmas lima beans, rinsed and soaked in water for at least 8 hours
+- 2 cups Christmas Lima Beans rinsed and soaked in water for at least 8 hours

-- 1 1/2 cups water
+- 1 ½ cups water

-- 1 1/2 cups broth
+- 1 ½ cups broth

-- 2 t kosher salt
+- 2 tsp kosher salt

-- 2 garlic cloves, smashed
+- 2 garlic cloves smashed

-- 1 small onion, chopped
+- 1 small onion chopped

-- 1 t cumin
+- 1 tsp cumin

 - 2 bay leaves

-- 2 T extra virgin olive oil
+- 2 tbsp extra virgin olive oil

-- 2 t agave nectar
+- 2 tsp agave nectar

-- 1 t kosher salt
+- 1 tsp kosher salt

-- 1 t fresh ground pepper
+- 1 tsp fresh ground pepper

-- 1 thai pepper or jalapeño, sliced as thin as possible
+- 1 thai pepper or jalapeño sliced as thin as possible

-- Roughly chopped cilantro, crumbled queso fresco, or toasted pepitas to garnish
+- roughly chopped cilantro crumbled queso fresco, or toasted pepitas to garnish

-- Sauté onion, garlic, and salt 1-2 minutes until onions are slightly translucent, stirring frequently.
+Sauté onion, garlic, and salt 1-2 minutes until onions are slightly translucent, stirring frequently.

-- Add beans, water, broth, cumin, and bay leaves to pot.
-Turn heat to medium-low and cook for 1-1 1/2 hours until tender.
+Add beans, water, broth, cumin, and bay leaves to pot.
+Turn heat to medium-low and cook for 1-½ hours until tender.

 In the meantime, whisk together grapefruit juice, agave, salt pepper.

-- Slowly pour in olive oil into grapefruit mixture while continuously whisking, then refrigerate.
+Slowly pour in olive oil into grapefruit mixture while continuously whisking, then refrigerate.

-- Once the beans are tender, drain the beans and discard the onion and bay leaves.
+Once the beans are tender, drain the beans and discard the onion and bay leaves.

-- Pull the vinaigrette from the fridge and re-whisk for a moment to recombine the ingredients, then toss with the sliced pepper and beans.
+Pull the vinaigrette from the fridge and re-whisk for a moment to recombine the ingredients, then toss with the sliced pepper and beans.

-- Garnish with roughly chopped cilantro, crumbled queso fresco, or toasted pepitas.
+Garnish with roughly chopped cilantro, crumbled queso fresco, or toasted pepitas.